 I removed it though when I decided to give the menu a more fishy look (mainly seafood dishes) So the Penne with Tuna and the Seafood Spaghetti took place instead of my Pasta With Chicken And Sun-Dried Tomatoes.

 There is on one occasion though, that I still cook this dish in our restaurant.
 That’s when Jim&Sally come to visit…

 They’re this lovely couple from England who visit our restaurant for so many years now and ask to have this dish as well as the recipe to make it year after year that became something like a small tradition.
 Which I’m about to break now, by revealing my recipe.
 (It will still taste better in Greece though 😉 )

-And when I talk about the effort, I mean jumping from this page to the one here that contains the fresh tomato sauce recipe because as for making the sauce it’s so easy… No peeling tomato skins and stuff.
+And when I talk about making an effort, I mean jumping from this page to the one HERE that contains the fresh tomato sauce recipe.
+Because as for making the sauce, it’s so easy… No peeling tomato skins and stuff.
 This sauce comes in handy on many occasions so why not give it a try?